ibmppl/ibmppl/docs/miscellaneous/gstore_v2.md

 The edge list table has a header and a fixed length buffer, storing a list of edge elements.

 - `header`: is used for chain multiple buffers together.
 The buffer size must be aligned with the element of the edge list.
-  - `prev`: pointer to the previous edge list buffer
+For now, we only have `prev` in the header as the pointer to the previous edge list buffer
-  - `cnt` : number of tuples in this buffer

 - `edge_list_buffer`: The element is *configured* according to the global configuration table.
 Typically, it is a tuple of three subelements: `<eid,